 Biography

 Born in Belfast, Ireland, Clive Staples Lewis grew up with a rather distant relationship to Christianity.
 His parents took him to church every Sunday, but he felt no real attachment to religion.
-Lewis considered himself atheist before becoming converted to Christianity in September 1931 while he was working as a Fellow in English Language at Magdalen College, Oxford.
+Lewis considered himself atheist before converting to Christianity in September 1931 while he was working as a Fellow in English Language at Magdalen College, Oxford.

 After graduating from Oxford with three degrees (Greek and Latin literature, classical philosophy, and English language and literature), Lewis was eventually granted a fellowship at Magdalen College at Oxford.
 He went on to become a beloved Christian writer of essays, broadcasts, and fantasy novels.
 Mere Christianity, arguably his most popular apologetic work, began as a series of radio broadcasts that were later published as a book in 1952.
-He also wrote Surprised By Joy, The Screwtape Letters, The Great Divorce, The Problem of Pain, and other works.
+He also wrote Surprised by Joy, The Screwtape Letters, The Great Divorce, The Problem of Pain, and other works.

 Christian Appeal

 I encountered Dr. Dan DeWitt, a Baptist pastor and the dean of Boyce College in Kentucky, through his blog, “Theolatte.”
-He says, “C.S.
+He writes, “C.S.
 Lewis is given rock star status among American evangelicals today.”
 It would appear that Latter-day Saints are not alone in their Lewis-mania.
 So why are so many Christians obsessed with Lewis?
 It could be the mere in Mere Christianity: in his writing, Lewis focuses more on living a Christian life than he does on ceremony and denomination-specific doctrines.
-It could also be the romanticism of his fantasy books, or his dramatic conversion from atheism to Christianity.
+It could also be the romanticism of his fantasy books or his dramatic conversion from atheism to Christianity.
 His change of heart was a result of a late-night discussion with his friends Hugo Dyson and J.R.R.
-Tolkien followed a few days later by a trip to the Whipsnade zoo.
+Tolkien followed a few days later by a trip to the Whipsnade Zoo.
 “When we set out [for the zoo] I did not believe that Jesus Christ is the Son of God, and when we reached the zoo I did . . .
-It was . . . like when a man, after a long sleep, still lying motionless in bed, becomes aware that he is now awake” (Surprised 237).
+It was . . . like when a man, after a long sleep, still lying motionless in bed, becomes aware that he is now awake.”
 Another possibility for his wide appeal is his apparent personableness—he answered almost all of the fan mail that he received.

 Dr. Bruce Young, who teaches a class on C.S.
 Lewis at BYU, says that “[Lewis’s] mind is engaging” and that his writing is accessible to casual readers because of his conversational style.
 Lewis was known for using logic in his theological writing, which likely appeals especially to modern audiences who would otherwise not approach theology.
 In fact, Lewis has grown much more popular after his death than he ever was during his life.
 Dr. Robert Millet, a religion professor at BYU, says that Lewis had an uncanny knack for breaking down difficult ideas with analogies.
-For example, he once described the complete change a person must undergo to become a Christian in terms of grass and wheat: no matter how you groom the grass, you cannot grow wheat without uprooting the grass and planting wheat.
-Analogies such as these, along with his informal writing style, give Lewis’s writing appeal for audiences beyond religious scholars.
+For example, he once described the complete change a person must undergo to become a Christian in terms of grass and wheat: No matter how you groom the grass, you cannot grow wheat without uprooting the grass and planting wheat.
+Analogies such as this, along with his informal writing style, give Lewis’s writing appeal for audiences beyond religious scholars.